navaz-alani/base/README.md

 ## Setup

-Clone this repository into the `~/.config` directory.
+Clone this repository into the `~/.config` directory (do so recursively to also clone the `dwmstat` repository).
 Do not rename it as the name is used in some of the configuration.

-After cloning, make sure you have the dependencies installed.
+After cloning, you can install all the dependencies, compile and install the programs using the `install.sh` script.
-Run `./install-deps.sh` to do so (you will be presented with a list of the packages which will be installed, and prompted for confirmation).
+You will need to enter the password to install some programs (e.g.\ `dwm`) to the root level directories.

 ## Shell Configuration